vjcitn/BiocAnnotationLab/README.md

 ## Requirements

+### Gene Ontology and Gene Ontology Annotation

+#### Overview

+Gene Ontology is a structured vocabulary for the domain of gene function.

+Gene Ontology Annotation is a process of species-specific mapping from genes to Gene Ontology terms.

+Bioconductor's GO.db presents the vocabulary.
+Packages of the form Org.[species].[annsrc].db present Gene Ontology Annotation.
+As of Bioconductor 3.22 the BioconductorAnnotationPipeline scripts produce both resources.

+#### Details

 There is significant coupling between annotation resources.
-As of 3.22, org.Hs.eg.db and GO.db need to be synchronized to the same version of GO, even though the org pack is based on annotations from NCBI, which notes (at the FTP site):
+As of 3.22, org.Hs.eg.db and GO.db need to be synchronized to the same version of GO, even though the org package is based on annotations from NCBI, which notes (at the FTP site):

 ```
            This file reports the GO terms that have been associated